Danappelxx/SwiftMongoDB/README.md

 ```

-For some more examples, I would take a look at the test suite (most of the main operations are tested).
+For some more examples, I would take a look at the 'schema' section of this readme.
+You can also take a look at the test suite.

 # Tutorial